Azure/BatchSparkScoringPredictiveMaintenance/README.md

 Once the data is in place, we want to create analysis data sets.
 The manipulations and transformation used to create the training set to build the model, should be reused to test and calibrate the model and again reused on incoming production data to score new observations.

 For this scenario, we use a temporal splitting strategy.
 We train the model on all data collected before October 30, 2015, and use the remaining data to simulate production data for scoring.
-The `notebooks/2_feature_engineering.ipynb` notebook uses [Databricks Input widgets] to allow input parameters for specifying the output storage dataset (`training_data` by default) and the start date (`2000-01-01`) and end date (`2015-10-30`) of the job run.
+The `notebooks/2_feature_engineering.ipynb` notebook uses [Databricks Input widgets] to allow input parameters for specifying the output storage data set (`training_data` by default) and the start date (`2000-01-01`) and end date (`2015-10-30`) of the job run.

 We create the feature engineering job using the following command: